-Charles University attaches the utmost important to prevention and a safe environment for everyone.
-It does not accept any form of sexual and gender-based harassment or violence and expects all individuals in the university community, its visitors, and contracting partners to treat each other with mutual respect, consideration, and dignity.
+Charles University places great emphasis on the prevention of negative phenomena and a safe environment for everyone.
+It does not accept any form of sexual and gender-based harassment and violence (often simply referred to as sexual harassment) and expects all individuals from the university community, its visitors, and contractual partners to treat each other with respect and consideration.

-Charles University makes every effort to provide a working, educational, and social environment that respects the rights and dignity of all members of the academic community.
+Charles University strives for a working, educational, and social environment in which the rights and dignity of all members of the university community are respected

 The objectives of Charles University in this area are:

-To support a safe environment in which people are treated fairly and with respect;
+To promote a safe environment in which people are treated fairly and with respect;

 To declare that harassment is unacceptable and that everyone who is a part of the university will contribute to the creation of an environment without any form of harassment;

 To provide support to students and employees who believe they are a victim of harassment;

 To provide a clearly defined mechanism for resolving any complaints.

 Every employee and student has the right to expect professional conduct from others and are also responsible themselves for their conduct towards others.
 Thus, everyone has personal responsibility for upholding the following principles and guidelines: